 - Set aside a set amount of “play” money for entertainment.

-- Calculate how much textbooks and other school necessities cost and where you might be able to cut back.
+- Calculate how much textbooks and other school necessities cost and where you can cut back.

 - Make a meal plan each week instead of overspending on food.